SesameSesame

 1. Sandbox Creation

-When a task starts, Sesame creates an isolated sandbox environment:
+When a session starts, Sesame creates an isolated sandbox environment:

 • Clones the target repository

-• Creates a new branch for the task
+• Creates a new branch for the session

 • Sets up the working directory